Georgios Bogris

 Georgios Bogris (alternate spelling: Giorgos /el/, Greek: Γιώργος Μπόγρης; born 19 February 1989 nicknamed as "Bogrihno") is a Greek professional basketball player.
-He is 2.10 m (6 ft 10 in) tall, 109 kg (240 lbs.) in weight, and he plays at the center position for Holargos.
+He is 2.10 m (6 ft 10 in) tall, 109 kg (240 lbs.) in weight, and he plays at the center position for Palaio Faliro.

 Professional career

 Bogris began his pro career in the Greek 2nd Division with Ilysiakos in 2006.
 In 2009, he signed a four-year deal with the 1st-tier level Greek Basket League club Panathinaikos.
 In August 2011, Bogris signed with Peristeri, but he was released from the team in November.

 In the summer of 2012, Bogris signed with Panionios of the Greek Basket League.
 In September 2013, he signed with PAOK.
 In August 2014, Bogris signed with Liga ACB team Andorra.

 In July 2015, he reached a two-year agreement with Spanish club Bilbao Basket.
 On 14 July 2016, Bogris signed with Spanish team Iberostar Tenerife.
 With the Canarians, he was named MVP of the sixth round of the 2016–17 Basketball Champions League.

 On 30 July 2017, Bogris signed a three-year contract with Olympiacos.
 On 4 July 2019, Bogris was officially released from his contract with the Reds.

 On 20 July 2019, he agreed to a three-year deal with Promitheas Patras.
 On 5 December 2019, Bogris and Promitheas parted ways for the player to transfer to Liga ACB and Basketball Champions League club Iberostar Tenerife, where he enjoyed much success in the past.

 On 15 August 2021, Bogris signed with AEK Athens.
 He went on paid suspension in October of the same year, after a falling-out with head coach Stefanos Dedas.

 On 9 February 2022, Bogris signed with Apollon Patras for the rest of the season.
 In 10 games with Apollon, he averaged 4.6 points and 5.7 rebounds in 24 minutes per contest.
 On 11 August 2022, he renewed his contract with the club and was named team captain.
 In 22 league games, he averaged 5.1 points, 5 rebounds and 1.8 assists in 22 minutes per contest.

 On 12 October 2023, Bogris moved back to Athens for Maroussi.